-Our answer makes sense because he found 11 shells and rocks.
+We did because he found 11 shells and rocks.
 We have a number and a label in the answer.

 Good job working this Total problem.

 Whenever we see a word problem, we first have to check if there is a graph or a table.
 Is there a graph or a table?